SaiSindhuja197/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 > **Note**: To learn more about plotting with seaborn, see the [seaborn documentation](https://seaborn.pydata.org/index.html).

-## Save the notebook and end the Spark session
+### Task 10: Save the notebook and end the Spark session

 Now that you've finished working with the data, you can save the notebook with a meaningful name and end the Spark session.